open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-demo-datadog/README.md

 To install the chart with the release name my-otel-demo, run the following command:

-We can install open telemetry collector either as gateway or daemonset.
+We can install open telemetry collector either as deployment or daemonset.
 Please create API key from datadog .

 ```console
 helm install my-otel-demo open-telemetry/opentelemetry-demo-datadog --set apiKey=XXX --set deployMode='daemonset'